Huskynarr/robotics-directory/images/robodog/README.md

-# Bilder von Roboterhunden
+# Images of Robot Dogs

-Dieses Verzeichnis enthält Bilder von Roboterhunden für die Robotics Directory Website.
+This directory contains images of robot dogs for the Robotics Directory website.

-## Hinweis
+## Note

-Bitte speichere hier Bilder im Format JPG oder PNG mit einer empfohlenen Auflösung von mindestens 600x400 Pixeln.
+Please save images here in JPG or PNG format with a recommended resolution of at least 600x400 pixels.

-Beispiel für Dateinamen:
+Examples of filenames:
 - spot.jpg
 - anymal.jpg
 - go1.jpg